-This Easy Blender Ketchup is Made with No Sugar Added!
+This Easy Blender Ketchup is Made with No Added Sugars!
 It's quick and easy, gluten free and low carb!
 I've also provided the stove top version of my original recipe if you prefer!

-Do you love ketchup?
-Do your kids love ketchup?
-You can stop buying it from now on and make your own homemade ketchup that is a healthier, better for you, version at home, EASILY!!
+Is ketchup your favorite condiment?
+Do your kids love regular ketchup?
+You can stop buying store-bought ketchup from now on and make your own homemade ketchup that is a healthier, better for you, version at home, quickly and EASILY!!

 This healthy ketchup recipe with simple ingredients, makes a lot so you won't need to make it often.
 My younger two children who are quite picky have given it a stamp of approval!
-I love that it has no high fructose corn syrup!
+I love that it has no high fructose corn syrup or artificial sweeteners!

 I think once you taste it, you'll never go back to buying any store bought ketchup again!

 But of course if you don't have time to make your own homemade version, you can find a few sugar free ketchup options at your local grocery store.